Ayesha-Ghazal/Digital-Recipe-Book/README.md

 # Digital-Recipe-Book
-Digital Recipe Book is a web based application built with ASP.NET
+The Digital Recipe Book is a web-based platform built with ASP.NET that allows users to securely manage, search, and share their recipes with features like authentication, advanced filtering, and personal collections.
+It uses ASP.NET Core (C#) for the backend, SQL Server for data storage, and implements Singleton and Factory Method design patterns.